 As well as being involved in giving specialist presentation lectures to the Holiday Parks Industry, Jeremy Lambe also writes articles in trade journals for the Holiday Park Industry.
 He has been on study tours organised by the National Tourist Boards to Europe and America, studying market leading leisure and Park Home developments.
 Jeremy has worked on leisure and tourism schemes throughout Britain and as far afield as the Malay Peninsula in West Malaysia.

-Jonathan’s extensive holiday park operational management experience as a Manager with Britain's largest group of Holiday Centres and Hotels, this involved responsibility for over 100 staff, and involved the day to day running of a holiday centre which had up to 7,000 guests on site and up to 2,000 day visitors.
+He has extensive Holiday Park operational management experience as a Manager with Britain's largest group of Holiday Centres and Hotels, this involved responsibility for over 100 staff, and involved the day to day running of a holiday centre which had up to 7,000 guests on site and up to 2,000 day visitors.
 The accommodation comprising of Holiday Lodges, Chalets and Holiday Home Caravans, together with a conventional weekly hire fleet.
-He was also responsible for the management and training of over 100 staff and Supervisors operational 24 hours per day.
+He was also responsible for the management and training of over 100 staff and Supervisors operational 24 hours per day, 7 days per week.

-This gave invaluable experience into how holiday lodge and caravan parks operate, their design requirements - of both the park itself and associated service facilities, budgets, staffing levels, utility services, traffic management, the checking in of guests, allocation of units, the management and training of staff, running special events and environmental matters including waste disposal. i.e. all the relevant experience required for the successful design and operation of a holiday park.
+This gave invaluable experience into how Holiday Parks operate, their design requirements – including park layout, landscaping and associated service facilities, budgets, staffing levels, utility services, traffic management, the checking in of guests, allocation of units, the management and training of staff, running special events and environmental matters i.e. all the relevant experience required for the successful design and operation of a modern holiday park.

-Jonathan’s qualifications and experience in agricultural is valuable as many clients are farmers, landowners, or own large agricultural estates.
+Many of Lambe Planning and Design’s clients are also farmers, landowners, or own large agricultural estates.
 With these schemes it can be vital to ensure that a holiday park proposal fits in fully, complements, and does not compromise the main land holding, its management, operation, or conservation.
-The Design and Layout of a Holiday Park and the preparation of Landscaping Schemes and Planting Plans where soil types, cultivation, species, planting densities, maintenance and fertilisers is important, especially in sensitive locations to ensure a scheme creates a desirable holiday park which fits into and compliments the natural environment.
+The Design and Layout of a Holiday Park and the preparation of Landscaping Schemes and Planting Plans where species, soil types, cultivation, planting densities and maintenance is especially important in sensitive locations to ensure a scheme creates a desirable holiday park which fits into and compliments the natural environment.

-Jonathan has had practical and direct involvement for over 30 years with the detailed design of Holiday Parks, obtaining Planning consents for them and the tourism and leisure industry in the United Kingdom.
-He has been on study tours of holiday parks and tourism and leisure facilities in Europe and America.
+Jonathan has over 35 years experience in the detailed design of Holiday Parks, obtaining Planning consents for them and the tourism and leisure industry in the United Kingdom.
+He has been on study tours of holiday parks and tourism & leisure facilities in Europe and America.